-Planning a visit to Devon this year?
-Here are 8 great reasons to make a visit to the South of the County.
-Whether it’s a family holiday, romantic break or simply a desire to escape the daily stresses and strains of life, South Devon has something for everyone.
+With foreign travel on hold, here are 8 great reasons to visit South Devon this summer.
+Whether it’s a family holiday, romantic break or simply a desire to escape after being locked down, South Devon has something for everyone.

 1. Outstanding Natural Beauty and Dramatic Landscapes

-Travel inland to Dartmoor National Park and discover a largely untouched wilderness with stunning views, standing stones, ancient hut circles and the iconic Dartmoor Ponies.
+Travel inland to Dartmoor National Park and discover a largely untouched wilderness.
+Witness stunning views, standing stones, ancient hut circles and the iconic Dartmoor Ponies.

 Featured in the Guardian’s 10 Best Walks in Devon, the Teign Valley is a hidden secret, with wooded valleys and Moorland views.
 The walk from Fingle Bridge offers views of Castle Drogo across the North Moor.

-Start point is the perfect place to spot seals and dolphins and has some of the most dramatic scenery in the whole of the South West.
+Start point is the perfect place to spot seals and dolphins.
+It has some of the most dramatic scenery in the whole of the South West.